 1. A.E.S Fitness

 Based in New Jersey, A.E.S Fitness offers a variety of fitness equipment.
-Those who prefer cardio can rent a treadmill, elliptical or rower.
+Those who prefer cardio can rent a treadmill, elliptical, stair stepper or bike.
 Or if you're a gym junkie, you can rent free weights, smith machines or rope climbers.

 A.E.S Fitness also installs temporary floor mats to protect your home's hardwood floors.
 You could also install rubber flooring if you want to turn your basement or spare room into the ultimate home gym.